jessebyun/PoliticalSurveyOOP/docs/TESTING.md

             earlyGuessMade = true
             break  // Stop survey

-if earlyGuessMade is false and validResponses > 0:
+if earlyGuessMade is false and validResponses > 0: // Now requires least one valid response for determination at end
     calculate finalAverage = totalScore / validResponses // Uses only valid responses determine finalGuess based on finalAverage
     print "Our final guess is: " + finalGuess